 When we reached the sea lion pool, it was already very busy but we managed to squeeze in.
 The pool is surrounded by a concrete stepped seating area with seat pads available to sit on.
 The sea lion show takes place twice daily with two of the park’s three sea lions and is always a great favourite.
 It’s amazing to see them willingly perform fun tricks and swim gracefully through the water.

-After lunch we had an Animal Antics Encounter which involved animals which aren’t really favourites in anyone’s list – a cockroach, snake and a skunk.
+After lunch, we had an Animal Antics Encounter which involved animals which aren’t really favourited in anyone’s list – a cockroach, snake and a skunk.
 It was quite smelly as it ran past us!
 The meerkat enclosure is next to this.
-Feeding encounters take place twice and visitors can get really close to the cute creatures and are even allowed into their enclosure under supervision of the keeper.
+Feeding encounters take place twice and visitors can get really close to the cute creatures and are even allowed into their enclosure under the supervision of the keeper.